Contents: All engines ↡ Diesel engines ↡

 1. Apply the parking brake.

-2. Depress the clutch pedal to the stop and hold it in this position.
+2. Press the clutch pedal all the way down and hold it in this position.

-3. Move the shift lever to neutral.
+3. Move the gearshift lever to neutral.
 Depressing the clutch pedal makes it easier to start the engine in cold weather.

-4. Cars with automatic clutch.
-Turn the ignition key to position 2 or depress the brake pedal.
+4. Cars with automatic clutch: Turn the ignition key to position 2 or press the brake pedal.

-6. Cars with automatic transmission.
-Move the gear lever to the position «R» or «N».
+6. Vehicles with automatic transmission: Move the gearshift lever to position "P" or "N".

-7. Depress the foot brake pedal and hold it in this position.
+7. Press the foot brake pedal and hold it in this position.

-Attention!
+Warning!
 Operate the starter continuously for no more than 30 seconds.
-Running the starter for a longer period of time may cause it to overheat, as well as heating the associated electrical wires.
+Longer operation of the starter may cause it to overheat, as well as the corresponding electrical wires to heat up.

-8. Turn the key in the ignition and turn on the starter.
-At the same time, do not press the accelerator pedal.
+8. Turn the key in the ignition switch and turn on the starter.
+Do not press the accelerator pedal.
 As soon as the engine starts, release the ignition key.

-If the engine does not start within 5 seconds, depress the accelerator pedal and continue the starting process.
+If the engine does not start within 5 seconds, press the accelerator pedal and continue the starting process.

-If the engine does not start even after a second attempt, or, having started, stalls, repeat the start with the gas pedal half depressed.
+If the engine does not start after a second attempt, or stalls after starting, try starting again with the gas pedal half-pressed.

-If necessary, try again with the gas pedal fully depressed.
+If necessary, try again by fully depressing the gas pedal.

-If the engine is hot, depress the gas pedal slowly.
+If the engine is hot, press the gas pedal slowly.

-9. Start moving immediately.
+9. Start driving immediately.
 Warm up the engine only in severe frost for about 30 seconds.

-Attention!
-Frequent attempts to start the engine, one after another, can damage the catalyst, because unburned gasoline enters the catalyst and, when heated, burns out with a knocking effect.
+Warning!
+Frequent attempts to start the engine, one after another, can damage the catalytic converter, because unburned gasoline gets into the catalytic converter and when heated, it burns with a detonation effect.

 Diesel engines